 After enduring decades of economic distress and political upheaval, the political environment has stabilized since the mid-1990s.
 Generally free and fair elections have brought governments to power that have sought to strengthen rule of law and governance structures, foster civil society, grow the economy, and reduce the nation's high poverty and income inequality levels.
 Still, widespread corruption and a weak judiciary undermine democratic progress.
-In 2015, for example, sympathetic judges dismissed charges of money laundering, illicit activities and gross abuse of power against a high-ranking public official.
-In 2016, investigations revealed that several other public officials had accepted millions in bribes from a Brazilian construction company over the course of a decade (see History and Myth).
+In 2015, for example, sympathetic judges dismissed charges of money laundering, illicit activities and gross abuse of power against a

+POLITICAL & SOCIAL RELATIONS high-ranking public official.
+In 2016, investigations revealed that several other public officials had accepted millions in bribes from a Brazilian construction company over the course of a decade (see p.
+16 of History and Myth).

 The most prominent political party in recent years, the Partido de la Liberación Dominicana (PLD or Dominican Liberation Party) was historically center-left but since the 1990s, has shifted toward a rightist ideology.
-It dominated the political arena in recent decades, notably holding the Presidency from 1996-2000 and 2004-20 (see History and Myth).
-Other prominent political parties include the leftist Partido Revolucionario Dominicano (PRD or Dominican Revolutionary Party - see History and Myth), though it has shifted to the center in recent years, the center-left Partido Revolucionario Moderno (PRM or Modern Revolutionary Party - founded by ex-PRD members in 2014), and the center-right Partido Reformista Social Cristiano (PRSC or Social Christian Reformist Party), the party of former President Balaguer (see History and Myth).
+It dominated the political arena in recent decades, notably holding the Presidency from 1996-2000 and 2004-20 (see p.
+14-16 of History and Myth).
+Other political parties include the prominent leftist Partido Revolucionario Dominicano (PRD or Dominican Revolutionary Party - see p.
+12 of History and Myth), though it has shifted to the center in recent years, the center-left Partido Revolucionario Moderno (PRM or Modern Revolutionary Party - founded by ex-PRD members in 2014), and the center-right Partido Reformista Social Cristiano (PRSC or Social Christian claiming that the PLD's candidate selection process, in which Fernández narrowly lost to President Medina's chosen successor, Gonzalo Castillo, was fraudulent.
+The departure of Fernández and other prominent PLD members further weakening the PLD.

+Reformist Party), the party of former President Balaguer (see p.
+11-15 of History and Myth).

-In late 2019, former President Fernández (see History and Myth) left the PLD to form the Fuerza del Pueblo (FP or People's Force) after claiming that the PLD's candidate selection process, in which
+In late 2019, former President Fernández (see p.
+13-14 of History and Myth) left the PLD to form the Fuerza del Pueblo (FP or People's Force) after